New South Wales Consolidated Acts

 CRIMINAL APPEAL ACT 1912 - SECT 5AA

-Appeal in criminal cases dealt with by Supreme Court in its summary jurisdiction
+Appeal in criminal cases dealt with by courts in their summary jurisdictions

-5AA Appeal in criminal cases dealt with by Supreme Court in its summary jurisdiction
+5AA Appeal in criminal cases dealt with by courts in their summary jurisdictions

 (a) convicted of an offence, or